top of page

 Meditation creates a better brain!

-Mindful meditation can create physical changes in the brain through neuroplasticity.
-Studies have shown it only takes eight weeks to change the shape of your brain, including an increase of gray matter volume.
-Gray matter is found in your central nervous system, and makes up of most of your brain’s neuronal cell bodies.
-This type of tissue is particularly important in areas responsible for muscle control, sensory perception, emotion, memory, decision-making, and self-control.
+Mindful meditation has been shown to create physical changes in the brain through neuroplasticity.
+Remarkably, studies suggest that just eight weeks of consistent practice can increase gray matter volume.
+Gray matter, which contains most of the brain’s neuronal cell bodies, plays a vital role in muscle control, sensory perception, emotion regulation, memory, decision-making, and self-control.

 Brain Sketch